mrl5/mrl5.github.io/src/content/posts/tls-for-internal-services-vol2.md

 comment](https://news.ycombinator.com/item?id=48849029) that resonates with me:
 > Removing attack surface is better than trying to hide it.

-If wildcard certificates reduces attack surface for your use case, then use it.
+If wildcard certificate reduces attack surface for your use case, then use it.
 Now we should have a better picture about trade-offs for both solutions and our toolbox is more complete.